skyshab/rootstrap-defaults/README.md

 your theme or plugin.

-Rootstrap Customize Defaults allows you to define the default values to be used for customizer control defaults, and use these values as the fallback value when using Rootstrap's custom get_theme_mod function.
+Rootstrap Customize Defaults allows you to define the default values to be used for customizer control defaults, and use these values as the fallback value when using the custom get_theme_mod function.
 This allows defaults for both settings and styles to be managed from a single place.

 ### Installation